Glycine Clandestina: Endangered

 Pat Chadwhick, 75, has been a bush care volunteer since 2006.
 She can be found at the reserve every second and fourth Sunday of the month.

-A small group of volunteers work to weed out invaded and native plants that don’t belong to keep the forest in its most original state.
+A small group of volunteers works to weed out invasive and native plants that don’t belong, to keep the forest in its most original state.

 Pat is one of 17,000 volunteers across Sydney working to restore bushland.